Zell Miller Quotes

 About Author

-Zell Bryan Miller (February 24, 1932 – March 23, 2018) was an American politician who served as a United States senator representing Georgia from 2000 to 2005 and as the 79th governor of Georgia from 1991 to 1999.
-He was a member of the Democratic Party.
+Zell Bryan Miller (February 24, 1932 – March 23, 2018) was an American politician who served as the 79th governor of Georgia from 1991 to 1999 and as a United States senator representing the state from 2000 to 2005.
+He was a member of the Democratic Party and before 2021 was the last Democratic senator from Georgia.
+He is also the last Democrat as of 2025 to be elected twice as Governor of Georgia.

 Miller served as lieutenant governor of Georgia from 1975 to 1991.
-After being more liberal as governor in the 1990s, he was a conservative Democrat as a senator in the 2000s.
-In 2004, he supported Republican president George W. Bush against Democratic nominee John Kerry in the presidential election.
+He was a conservative Democrat as a senator in the 2000s.
+In 2004, he backed Republican president George W. Bush over Democratic nominee John Kerry in the presidential election.
 Miller was a keynote speaker at both major American political parties' national conventions–Democratic in 1992 and Republican in 2004.

 He did not seek re-election to the Senate in 2004.
 After retiring from the Senate, he joined the law firm McKenna Long & Aldridge as a non-lawyer professional in the firm's national government affairs practice.
 Miller was also a Fox News contributor.
 After he left his office in 2005, no Georgia Democrats were elected to the United States Senate for 16 years until Raphael Warnock won Miller's former seat in the 2020–2021 special runoff election and Jon Ossoff won the Class 2 seat in the 2020–2021 regular runoff election.